-- a.
-RRHA developed a summer Youth Employment and Leadership Academy in the summer of 2021.
-65 youth took part and learned job skills, worked in various RRHA departments, and participated in educational and entertainment activities.
-RRHA plans to continue this program in 2022 with the goal of expanding it to allow more participation. - b.
+- b.-RRHA has an ongoing partnership to expand the STEM/Computer labs to all Public Housing communities.
+This resource will provide incredible educational opportunities and bridge the digital divide.
+With the goal of opening two sites per year; completing the Large Public Housing communities by December 2024.
+Our partners include CODEVA, Virginia Union University, Verizon, Strategies to Elevate People (STEP), STEM Education and Innovation Center (STEMEIC).
+RRHA will be adding partners and additional resources going forward.
 RRHA has partnered with Apple and Verizon to design and develop a modern STEM and computer lab with an estimated \$200,000 in equipment and fixtures (all donated).
-This resource will provide opportunities for incredible educational opportunities. - c.
-RRHA's Resident Services department has implemented a comprehensive case management system that also provides certain document management and data tracking tools.
-This platform allows RRHA to conduct efficient and effective evaluations of families and then provide resources, services, and opportunities.
+This resource will provide opportunities for incredible educational opportunities. - c.b.
+RRHA's Resident Services department has implemented a comprehensive case management system, Tracking At A Glance (TAAG) that e provides that also provides certain document management and data tracking tools.
+This platform allows RRHA to conduct efficient and effective evaluations of families and then provide resources, services, and opportunities in Workforce, Education, Health, Wellness, and Quality of Life.

+Formatted: Font color: Auto

+Formatted: Font color: Auto

-- d.
-As RRHA continues to implement this new system, the agency also regularly evaluates its effectiveness to ensure that it actually helps our families. - e.
+d.c.
+As RRHA continues to implement this new system, the agency also regularly evaluates its effectiveness to ensure that it actually helps our families.

+e.d.
 RRHA is currently assessing every LIPH family under a LIFTS ("Leading Individuals and Families Towards Self-sufficiency") model.

 These assessments will identify each family's needs and allow RRHA to work with each family to develop attainable service plans.
-To date, 404 families have completed this assessment with the following results:
+To date, 404

+1,006 families have completed this assessment with the following results:

+PRIORITY AREA INDICATOR CURRENT RESULT - self reported GOAL Employment Employment Status of Head of Household Unemployed - 67% Assist 25 Head of Household Residents in obtaining employment, per community = 105 newly employed families, total.
+Job/Technical Training Access to job training opportunities Interested in Job Technical Training - 31% Engage Residents by facilitating information sessions and/or workshops, quarterly, representing job/technical training opportunities.
+Education Access to Adult Basic Educational opportunities Does not have a High School Diploma or GED - 34% Introduce and expose families to adult basic education programs, quarterly, and provide support to families enrolling in programs.
+Health and Wellness Education and Provide opportunities for families to access Health education and resources, at least quarterly

+Blood Pressure,

+Mental Illness -

+20%

-- f.
+- f.e.
 RRHA was thrilled to receive a Resident Opportunities and Self-Sufficiency ("ROSS") grant. - i.
 These funds allowed the agency to add three new staff in the Resident Services department. - ii.
-The additional staff will allow for an increase in the number of families RRHA can work with in the Family Self Sufficiency ("FSS") program. - g.
-Additionally, RRHA has contracted with a developer partner to provide services during a RAD conversion, which generates additional revenue for the department. - h.
+The additional staff will allow for an increase in the number of families RRHA can work with in the Family Self Sufficiency ("FSS") program. - ii.ii.
+To date the ROSS Case Managers have enrolled 112 residents from the communities into the program. - g.f.
+Additionally, RRHA has contracted with a developer partner to provide services during a RAD conversion, which generates additional revenue for the department. - g.
 RRHA has been very successful at using agency assets in partnership with local nonprofit developers to build dozens of quality single family homes for families at or below 80% AMI.
-These opportunities have allowed dozens of families to attain homeownership and begin to build generational wealth.
+These opportunities have allowed dozens of families to attain homeownership and begin to build generational wealth. - 2.h.
+RRHA's Youth Employment and Leadership Academy expanded in 2022.
+148 youth learned job skills, in various RRHA departments.
+The youth additionally participated in educational and cultural activities.